 Grilled Harissa Shrimp With Chickpea-Dill Tomato Sauce Comes Together In 30 Minutes

-When you decide to invite guests over at the last minute and need to impress them, reach for this recipe and whip it up in a hurry.
+When you want to get dinner on the table in a hurry there's this delicious dish.
 Several of the ingredients should be in your pantry already — bonus!
-If frozen shrimp doesn’t hold a permanent spot in your freezer, it’s a worthy staple to have on hand as it defrosts quickly, is of equal quality to its fresh counterpart, cooks up in just minutes, and most everyone really enjoys them.
-Costco’s seem to be the best value around.
+If frozen shrimp doesn't hold a permanent spot in your freezer, it's a worthy staple to have on hand as it defrosts quickly, is of equal quality to its fresh counterpart, cooks up in just minutes, and most everyone really enjoys them.
+Costco's seem to be the best value around.

 You'll also love this recipe due to its versatility.
 The tomato sauce could easily support any protein, from tofu to rack of lamb.
 Not into dill?
 Use parsley, mint, basil, or cilantro (or d. all of the above) instead.
 No chickpeas?
 Omit them or substitute literally any other legume.
 Go to Italy or India with your flavor profile.
 There are many, many options here.
 Serve this alone or with a simple, lightly dressed salad and some steamed rice to make this stretch further for more people.